 Food labels can be confusing, especially when you're new to purchasing food for a person with allergies or a restricted diet.
 In the dairy-free community, the terms "dairy-free " and "non-dairy" are often used interchangeably, but the terms are not interchangeable in what they represent on food labels.
 Dairy-free does not mean the same as non-dairy on a food label.

-The difference between the terms dairy-free and non-dairy can actually be huge to a person with a dairy allergy or sensitivity.
+The difference between the terms dairy-free and non-dairy can be huge to a person with a dairy allergy or sensitivity.

-Really, it comes down to doing two things:
+It comes down to doing these things: